Reborn: Part 2

 Something clattered behind Airn, and she turned just in time to see one of the table’s manipulator arms, crude and clumsy compared to her own, reach out for her.

 The materials were sub-standard in quality, but unmatched in versatility.
 A veritable chemical plant existing surrounded by a complex structure of minerals and organic compounds.
 It would be simplicity itself to extract the useful materials and continue its repairs.
-Its manipulators were weak and sub-optimal, especially compared to its expected standards, but they did the job well enough.
+Its manipulators were sub-optimal, especially compared to its expected standards, but they did the job well enough.

 It was a valuable lesson.
 After connecting to the integrated circuits, The Mind learned how to connect to the other two networks without the need for translation.
-It carefully crawled across the organic matter, plugging itself in to the strange databases, to see what it could learn.
+It carefully crawled across the organic matter, plugging itself in to the strange databases to see what it could learn.

 A strange structure existed in one of the other two networks, a structure that appeared to function similar to a sensor.
 A thorough analysis later, The Mind was able to access the data.